-ObjectStore provides a mechanism for querying COM.odi.util.Collection objects.
-A query applies a predicate expression (an expression that evaluates to a boolean result) to all elements in a collection.
+ObjectStore provides a mechanism for querying java.util.Collection objects.
+A query applies a predicate expression (an expression that evaluates to a Boolean result) to all elements in a collection.
 The query returns a subset collection that contains all elements for which the expression is true.